restatedev/examples/typescript/patterns-use-cases/async-tasks-data-upload/README.md

 2. Start Restate Server in a separate shell: `npx restate-server`

-3. Start the data upload service: `npm run app-dev`
+3. Start the service: `npm run app-dev`

 4. Register the example at Restate server by calling `npx restate -y deployment register "localhost:9080"`.